marvix89/angular-dog-dashboard/README.md

 Visit https://mb-dog-dashboard.herokuapp.com/ to see live the app.

-Heroku is used for continuos build application, it allows to automatically run build on every push on the master.
+Heroku is used for continuos deployment of the application, it allows to automatically run build on every push on the master.

 ## Running unit tests